minikN/i3-monokai/README.md

 # Yairs
 ![alt text](notes/1.png "Yairs")

+This repo is deprecated.
+I don't use it anymore.

 **Yairs** [(Y)et (a)nother (i)3 (r)ice (s)etup] is what I call my dotfiles repository.
 It is a working process - basically it will probably never be finished.
 However, everone is welcome to use it fully or partially. yairs is a i3 setup using bitmap fonts based around the [Monokai Pro](https://www.monokai.pro) colour palette created by [Wimer Hazenberg](https://www.monokai.nl).